OWASP/SecureCodingDojo/trainingportal/static/lessons/blueTeam/blue_ch1.md

 ##### Install Security Software
 Before deploying the vulnerable application, you should first install security software.
 Follow instructions at the provided link for deploying IPS and FW software.

-##### Scan the Container Image
-Use a container security scanner to spot web application vulnerabilities in your image.
-Web application container Image available in the provided AWS ECR Repo.
-Container security scanner will multiple CVEs, look for the CVEs reported for a CMS web application.

 ###### Configure IPS rules
+There is a well known web application that is running on one of the container ports.
-Configure your IPS security software to block attacks.
-Find the IPS rule to protect the web application reported by the container scanner and deploy it in your IPS solution.
+Find the IPS rules to protect this app and deploy it in your IPS configuration.

 #### Instructions for Completing the Challenge
-- Deploy container-based Web-Application in your VM with the port 8080.
+- Deploy container-based Web-Application in your VM

 * Pull the image from AWS ECR repo.